Level 6 Chartered Surveyor (Building Surveyor Pathway) Degree Apprenticeship BSc (Hons)

 Why choose a Degree Apprenticeship - how does it differ from a part-time course?

 - Through new government funding, your employer will be responsible for apprenticeship course fees, meaning that you will not pay University tuition fees.

 - A Degree Apprenticeship is a three-way agreement by the University, your employer and you.
 As well as gaining a degree, you'll also benefit from on-the-job training, provided by your employer, opening up opportunities for career development and progression.

 - You'll have the added advantage of years of relevant work experience, while making industry connections along the way.
 This could enhance your future employability and boost your career progression.

 Find out more information about Degree Apprenticeships at NTU, including advice for both apprentices and employers.

-This course is closely linked to our BSc (Hons) Quantity Surveying and Commercial Management degree.
-NTU is one of the leading providers of construction education in the UK.
-We're ranked in the UK's Top 10 for Building and Town and Country Planning (Guardian University Guide 2020).
+This course is closely linked to our BSc (Hons) Building Surveying degree.
+NTU is one of the leading providers of property education in the UK.
+We're ranked in the UK's Top 10 for Building and Town and Country Planning (Guardian University Guide 2021).